Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 • surgery.

 It is extremely important for the patient, regardless of the stage of progression of the disease, to maintain physical and mental rest.
-In many respects, the final result of recovery depends on the patient's emotional background.
+In many ways, the final result of recovery depends on the emotional background of the patient.

 Medications

-The goals of drug therapy for Crohn's disease are as follows:
+Target drug therapy for Crohn's disease is as follows:

 • relieve symptoms (so that the disease goes into remission);